 The Bay of Plenty's diverse and complex landscape makes this a beautiful and desirable place to live.
 It also means our communities face many hazards.
-Our unique set of geological, meteorological, technological hazards pose risks to our community and whanau; risks we have seen play out many times across our region.
+Our unique set of geological, meteorological, technological hazards pose risks to our community and whānau; risks we have seen play out many times across our region.
 From floods to earthquakes, plant and pest diseases, volcanic eruptions, oil spills, infrastructure failure and pandemics, our communities have experienced the full spectrum, and each leaves a unique mark on us.
 But with these experiences comes knowledge and experience we can use to build and grow, so our communities are better prepared for what else we may face.

-Every emergency shows us that working together with our communities, 'before, during and after' the event strikes is better for everyone.
+Every emergency shows us that working together with our communities, 'before, during and after' the event is better for everyone.
 To make that world, we need engaged and resilient Bay of Plenty communities at the heart of our emergency management systems.
 Our diverse communities are made up of individuals, whānau, hapū, community groups, schools, clubs, business, care facilities and other groups with shared connections.
-Those valuable relationships, knowledge and connections mean that we are stronger when we work together than if we try to do things alone.